soshanth/in-the-voice-of-silence/cause.md

 - Give it as a return gift.

-- SHare the details with your friends and relatives.
+- Share the details with your friends and relatives.

 - Share the details of the book on social media.